 A landlord is more likely to give you a favourable answer if he/she doesn’t have to put their hand in their pocket.
 Having the property returned to its original condition when the tenancy ends is what most landlords fear the most.
-Be prepared to offer this option when asking permission for putting a bidet in a rental property.
+Be prepared to offer this option when asking permission for putting a bidet in a rental apartment or property.

 Using a Tradesman or Company to install a Bidet

 Landlords like to use their own trusted tradesman when there is work to be done on a property that they own.
 I would suggest that you go with this in mind.
 The chosen tradesman could be more expensive than the ones you would choose.
 Get a few quotes for the bidet installation and offer to meet the landlord in the middle if there is a gap between the two.

 Removing a Bidet when you leave a property